 What 60km Taught Me

-In January I ran a 60km ultra marathon.
+In January I ran the S1 TransKarst, a 60km ultra on the Karst plateau above Trieste.
 Took me 10.5 hours.

 The first 20km are a lie.
 You feel great.
 Your legs are fresh, your breathing is easy, and you genuinely wonder what all the fuss is about.
 You pass people, you smile at volunteers, you think about how you'll describe this to friends later.
-You're not running yet.
 You're performing.

 30km is where it gets honest.
 This is the elevation profile.
 24.5km to go.
 The ups and downs get steeper from here.